philippe-laurentiu/security-vulnerabilities/solution.md

 <br>

 ### Conclusion:
-already we get a lot of information about the server structure like the path /hj/var/www/listproducts.ph.
+already we get a lot of information about the server structure, like the path "/hj/var/www/listproducts.ph".
 This information can be used for other attacks like Path Traversal on http://testphp.vulnweb.com/showimage.php?file=/hj/var/www/listproducts.php
 <br>
 <br>

 ### Fix:
-The fix works the same way but this time we will use php
+The fix works the same way but this time we will use PHP

 ``` php
 $stmt = $dbConnection->prepare('SELECT * FROM products WHERE id = ?');